 Meet Leila Saphariny, one of CSOFT’s newest staff members.
 Born in North Korea to a Laotian mother and a Jordanian father, Leila is the epitome of a Third Culture Kid (TCK), a term used to describe people who have spent a significant portion of developmental years in a culture different than their parents’.
-For Leila, meeting people from different cultural backgrounds is part of her daily life.
+For Leila, cultural diversity is part of her daily life.

 But for others, diversity can be intimidating and can sometimes lead to anxiety and conflict.
 A study by Harvard political scientist Robert Putnam concluded that diversity lowers social trust.
 His survey of 30,000 Americans found that if you live in a more diverse community, you’re less likely to trust the people in it.
 While these findings may be true, the benefits of cultural diversity can overshadow the drawbacks if we each do our part to increase our cultural awareness and sensitivity.
 Here’s what cultural diversity can teach us: